TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Project_Proposal.md

 ## **Measures of Success**

-&nbsp; &nbsp; &nbsp; &nbsp; Team 6 aims to measure the success of the TEC measurement system based on four factors: accuracy, reliability, usability, and cost-effectiveness.
+Team 6 aims to measure the success of the TEC measurement system based on four factors: accuracy, reliability, usability and accessibility, and cost-effectiveness.
+Below are the definitions of these factors with respect to the system and specific success criteria within each factor.
+Additionally, a testing methodology section briefly describes how the prototype will be tested.

-- Accuracy
+#### Accuracy

-  - The system's ability to gather TEC data that has minimal deviation from the published TEC reference data.
+The system's ability to gather TEC data with minimal deviation from published TEC reference data.

+- TEC measurements shall be validated against published ionospheric data, with a deviation below 15%.
+- Each set of TEC measurements taken shall be sufficiently large to confirm accuracy.
+Each set shall span at least 60 minutes of data.
+- Team 6 is considering capturing a TEC measurement every 3 seconds per viewable satellite.
-  - The system's ability to reliably and accurately gather repeated readings are under the same conditions.
+- The system’s ability to reliably and accurately gather repeated readings under similar conditions.
+- Each of Team 6’s measured datasets will be cross-referenced with datasets previously measured in similar conditions, with a deviation below 15%.

-- Reliability
+#### Reliability

-  - The system's resilience to faults, including battery life tests when applicable, emergency shutdown procedures, and performance under various environmental conditions.
+The system’s resilience to faults, including emergency shutdown procedures and performance under various environmental conditions.

-  - The system's durability in running continuously
+- The system shall be designed to withstand and operate during external temperature extremes (0 to 105 degrees Fahrenheit).
+- The system shall automatically shut down when its core approaches an unsafe temperature, mitigating damage in the event of overheating and safely storing measured data.
+An interior thermal sensor shall initiate shutdown procedures.
+- The system shall withstand and operate during moderate rainfall without damage.
+- The system’s ability to operate over extended periods of time.
+- The system shall be designed to last a minimum of 24 hours on battery life alone.
+- For use with a battery and solar panel in conjunction, it shall operate perpetually (assuming adequate data storage), given it receives at least 6 hours of solar charging a day.
+- The system shall be able to run indefinitely when connected to a continuous power source (assuming adequate data storage).

-- Usability
+#### Usability and Accessibility

-  - The ease of replicability for hobbyists using reference materials provided by Team 6.
+The ease of replicability for hobbyists using reference materials provided by Team 6.

+- All publications and open-sourced documentation shall be sufficiently detailed and up to supervisor's standards.
+- Each component shall be easily accessible for purchase globally at the time of publication.
-  - The system's capability to be transportable.
+- The system’s capability to be transportable.
+- The system shall be able to fit within a one cubic foot enclosure, excluding a mounting system.
+- The system shall weigh under 25 lbs.
-  - The system's modularity shall be for ease of adaptation, troubleshooting, and repairs.
+- The system’s modularity shall be for ease of adaptation, troubleshooting, and repairs.
+- The system shall consist of discrete components for streamlined repairs.
+- Team 6 is capable of demonstrating full modularity by exchanging components connected to the prototype.

-- Cost-Effectiveness
+#### Cost-Effectiveness

-  - A monetary goal of providing the system for under \$1,000.
+The sum of all the system’s components shall be under $1,000.

+### Testing Methodology

+#### Accuracy

+- Each iteration of Team 6’s prototype shall record data for a minimum of one hour.
+- To represent improvement in measurement accuracy, all datasets gathered throughout the project lifecycle shall be compiled in a single document.

+#### Reliability

+- Before testing a prototype’s resilience to environmental factors, the housing of the system shall be tested thoroughly.
+- Each component of the system shall be thoroughly stress tested to confirm full functionality prior to extended field use.

+#### Usability

+- The prototype shall be fully assembled and disassembled.
+This will evaluate the system’s mobility and ease of deployment.

 ## **Resources**